chirusandeep/Password-Manager/README.md

-# Password-Manager
+# HCL Password Management System
-A local website which manages your credentials.
+A web application which manages your credentials.